rodoctor/iris-dev-codeinspector/README.md

 ## Challenges Faced
 The Shift team is developing our own tools, as we haven't found any that fit our specific business needs.
 To address this demand, I created a tool that is flexible and easy to implement, allowing any team member to create new rules without complications.
+I faced some challenges using ZPM, largely due to my limited familiarity with the tool.

 ## Features
 - Analyzes and validates packages and classes based on predefined rules.
 - Processes specified packages and identifies relevant classes.
 - Applies custom validations while excluding marked packages and classes.